Preschool Spring Theme

 materials to decorate their own hats for Spring."
 And, the children will use large motor skills while showing off their hats in a "Spring Parade".

-20'Squares of wallpaper 2 for each child, brushes, glue and string.
-Flowers, assortment of colorful ribbon, fabric scraps, lace, and bows.
+20'Squares of wallpaper 2 for each child, brushes, glue, and string.
+Flowers, an assortment of colorful ribbon, fabric scraps, lace, and bows.

 Let each child select his / her own colors.
 Have thembrush a small amount of glue on the Bottom of their first square.
 Then help each child place their second square on top of the first, backs together.
 Teachers show children them how to press their squares together from the center out, to squeeze out any glue.

 One at a time, have the children stand in front of a mirror and place their squares on top of their heads.
 Let them shape their fancy squares into hats.
 Tie a string around the band of each hat to help it keep its shape.
 Let the children remove their hats

 from their head so the glue can dry and form its shape.
 When the hats are dry, remove the strings let them cut the brims of their hat into their desired shape.
 Set out flowers, ribbons, fabric scraps, lace, andbows and let them decorate their own hats.
 You won'tbelieve the beautiful sight of the spring creations!

 Flower Seeds or bulbs

 Put the kid's handprint on the flower pot.
 Paint a border around the top.
 Label with child's name and the date.
 Plant a flower of some kind and give it to mom.
 Very very cute!
 Plus a wonderful keepsake!!